FACTBOX-Investors weigh risks of Le Pen victory in imminent French elections

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Opinion polls indicate far-right candidate Marine Le Pen and centrist Emmanuel Macron have lost steam in the build-up to Sunday's vote.
-They are still expected to qualify for the May 7 run-off, with Macron winning the second round, according to a Cevipof poll of 11,601 people for Le Monde newspaper. tmsnrt.rs/2jLwO20
+They are still expected to qualify for the May 7 run-off, however, with Macron seen winning the second round, according to a Cevipof poll of 11,601 people for Le Monde newspaper. tmsnrt.rs/2jLwO20

 Le Pen dropped by 2.5 percentage points to 22.5 percent of voting intentions compared with early April, and Macron fell 2 percentage points to 23 percent in the first round, Cevipof said.